 Most work studies consist of a few hours a week, working for the college at a reception desk or tutoring underclassman.

 The money you would typically earn from whatever hours you put in the job is usually applied as a credit to your tuition bill.
-It’s really not a bad gig, especially considering you can earn tuition money from it.
+It’s really not a bad gig, especially since you can earn tuition money

 So, why not just get a part-time job instead?
 Work study programs ensure that the money you earn goes directly to paying tuition, so you don’t have to deal with decisions of how to spend the money.
 Basically, it eliminates the temptation to spend your earnings on frivolous items.